- Free association exercise: What does it mean, TO INHABIT? What are other words that mean the same thing, and what do those words make you think of?

 - My space: my dorm room

 The reason I picked my room for my space: I picked my room because this is the space that contains a lot of meaning to me.
 I spend most of my time in my dorm.
 Working on my assignments, sleeping, communicating with my friends and more.
+It is my first time to live alone away from my family.
+This all-new inhabit space is sometimes hard to adjust and suffocating but this is also the space that gives me a realization of how blessed I was.
+On the other hand, I believe this space leads me to grow more mature and organized.
 Since I am living with my roommate and sharing this small space together, we created a lot of rules for us.
-Due to the fact that rules help us to live and inhabit in a lot more organized, clean environment
+Due to the fact that rules help us to live and inhabit in a lot more organized, clean inhabit space for us.